Updated 19 August 2020

 We are here for you.

-COVID 19 has been an interesting and at time distressing situation for many people.
-We are concerned now, more than ever, about supporting people to stay well and get the reassurance and support they may need.
+COVID-19 has been an interesting and, at times, distressing situation for many people.
+We are concerned now, more than ever, about supporting people to stay well and get the reassurance and support they may need, and will work with you to continue to provide support.
+We are both optimistic and alert to the possibilities of further outbreak.

-Lorikeet Centre will reopen on 5th June 2020.
-Members will need to book in before attending so we can manage numbers and physical distancing requirements.
-If you are unwell, do not attend the centre.
+Lorikeet Centre reopened on 5 June 2020.
+Members book in before attending so we can manage numbers and physical distancing requirements.
+If you are unwell, please contact us and stay home, do not attend the Lorikeet centre or any other MIFWA services.

 What You Can Do